HabitatFramework/UserGuide/introduction/introduction.rst

 The attribute data is stored in a ‘normalised’ relational structure which enables the attributes to be retrieved and maintained in a very logical way whilst simultaneously reducing the data storage requirements and improving the data structure and integrity.

 ..
-[1] Assuming 50 attributes per feature
+[1] Assuming 50 attributes per feature.
 ..
-[2] Assuming an average of 33.5 Mastermap-derived HLU features per original habitat feature
+[2] Assuming an average of 33.5 Mastermap-derived HLU features per original habitat feature.

 .. raw:: latex